 Jeff is a Principal Engineer specialising in slurry transport, and piping and pumping systems, with special expertise in strategic analysis of GHG emissions and energy policy.
 He has also led remote area energy studies for locations in the Indian Ocean.
-Jeff is a Fellow of the Institute of Engineers Australia, and is a member of the Mechanical and Education subcommittees of Engineers Australia (WA).
-He also is on the Industry Advisory Board for the University of Western Australia.
+Jeff is a Fellow of the Institute of Engineers Australia, has a PhD in Physical Chemistry and is currently working with Clean TeQ Holdings Limited who are developing a a Nickel/Cobalt mine and extraction plant in NSW.